pingshiyu/plfa.github.io/src/plfa/part2/Inference.lagda.md

 data Term⁺ : Set
 data Term⁻ : Set

-data Term⁺ where
+-- term⁺ are types that have been specified data Term⁺ where
   `_                       : Id → Term⁺
   _·_                      : Term⁺ → Term⁻ → Term⁺
+  `⟨_,_⟩                    : Term⁺ → Term⁺ → Term⁺
+  `proj₁_                  : Term⁺ → Term⁺
+  `proj₂_                  : Term⁺ → Term⁺
   _↓_                      : Term⁻ → Type → Term⁺

-data Term⁻ where
-  ƛ_⇒_                     : Id → Term⁻ → Term⁻
+-- term⁻ are types that need to be inferred data Term⁻ where ƛ_⇒_                     : Id → Term⁻ → Term⁻
   `zero                    : Term⁻